k2-fsa/sherpa/docs/source/onnx/python/streaming-websocket-server.rst

           --certificate=./python-api-examples/web/cert.pem

-Please refer to :ref:`sherpa-onnx-pre-trained-models` to download a streaming model before you continue.
+See :ref:`sherpa-onnx-pre-trained-models` to download a streaming model before you continue.

 We will use :ref:`sherpa-onnx-streaming-zipformer-en-2023-06-26-english` as an example.